Thirty Years' War: Sweden invades Germany (1630–1635)

 From 1626 to 1629, Gustavus was engaged in a war with Poland–Lithuania, ruled by his Catholic cousin Sigismund, who also claimed the Swedish throne and was backed by Ferdinand II.
 Once this conflict ended, and with only a few minor states like Hesse-Kassel still openly opposing Ferdinand, Gustavus became an obvious ally for Richelieu.
 In September 1629, the latter helped negotiate the Truce of Altmark between Sweden and Poland, freeing Gustavus to enter the war.
 Partly a genuine desire to support his Protestant co-religionists, like Christian he also wanted to maximise his share of the Baltic trade that provided much of Sweden's income.

 After diplomatic negotiations with Ferdinand II failed, Gustavus landed in Pomerania in June 1630 with nearly 18,000 troops.
-Using Stralsund as a bridgehead, he marched south along the Oder towards Stettin and coerced Bogislaw XIV, Duke of Pomerania, into agreeing an alliance which secured his interests in Pomerania against his rival Sigismund.
-As a result, the Poles turned their attention to Russia, who initiated the 1632 to 1634 Smolensk War.
+Using Stralsund as a bridgehead, he marched south along the Oder towards Stettin.
+This allowed him to coerce Bogislaw XIV, Duke of Pomerania, into an alliance which secured Swedish interests in Pomerania against Poland, who instead initiated the 1632 to 1634 Smolensk War with Russia.

-However, Swedish expectations of widespread German support proved unrealistic.
+Although they had successfully secured their eastern flank, Swedish expectations of widespread German support proved unrealistic.
 By the end of 1630, their only new ally was the Administrator of Magdeburg, Christian William whose capital was under siege by Tilly.
-Despite the devastation inflicted by Wallenstein's soldiers, Saxony and Brandenburg were ambivalent about Swedish intervention.
+Despite the devastation inflicted by Wallenstein, Saxony and Brandenburg were ambivalent about Swedish intervention.
 Both states had their own ambitions in Pomerania, while experience showed inviting external powers into the Empire was easier than getting them to leave.